weiserlab/ambuj/index.md

 ## Research Interest

 Over the past decade, My research interests have centered around **wireless**, **networking**, and **embedded systems**, and the intersection of these areas with other domains.
-Often my research efforts involves combining elements from electronics, communications and computer science.
-My research effort also often involves working with domain expterts and researchers from Industry.
+Often it involves combining elements from electronics, communications and computer science.
+I also often work together with domain colleagues from industry.ß

 ## Recent News